I am sorry, this is automatic Google conversion from Czech (fearful).

 are grouped into 14 areas identical with the borders of regions.
 Everything is

-covered by the KÈT headquarters based in Prague.
+covered by the KÈT headquarters based in Praha.

 Every year, KÈT members organize over a thousands events for club